sjones6/gun-verify/README.md

 ],
 ```

-If `allowOrigins` is a RegExp, the origin tested against the RegExp.
+* RegExp: the origin tested against the RegExp using `RegExp.test`:

 ```javascript
 allowOrigins: /^(optionalsubdomain\.)?yoururl\.com$/,
 ```

-If `allowOrigins` is a function, then it will be called with the origin as it's only parameter.
+* Function: The function will be called with the origin as it's only parameter.
 The function should return a truthy or falsy value:
 ```javascript
 allowOrigins: function(origin) {
     if (bad) {